christian-posta/ceposta-devops-ose/docs/set-up-gitlab.md

     git@gitlab:root/quickstart-fuse-rest.git

+For the demo, we'll just use the HTTP git URL and as a side note, the gerrit replication uses the HTTP url.

-## Setting up the quickstart-fuse-rest project
+### Setting up the quickstart-fuse-rest project

 You should create a new GitLab project and name it exactly __quickstart-fuse-rest__.
 The naming is important because the Jenkins build jobs are set up to look for that name.